Shoe Shop–Doucette Ten Footer

 The Shoe Shop–Doucette Ten Footer is a historic wooden building at 36 William Street in Stoneham, Massachusetts, in the United States.
-On April, 1984, it was listed in the National Register of Historic Places.
+In April 1984, it was listed in the National Register of Historic Places.
 The building sits at the back of the Stoneham Historical Society premises.

 A ten footer was a small backyard shop structure built in the 18th and 19th centuries in New England to serve as a shoemaker's shop.
 The name came from the fact that it was usually 10 ft by 10 ft in area.
 The ten footers were forerunners of the large shoe factories that developed in New England later in the 19th century.